 The aim of CSDR is to harmonise certain aspects of the settlement cycle and settlement discipline and to provide a set of common requirements for CSDs operating securities settlement systems across the EU.

 The CSDR rules on the settlement discipline regime introduce a number of measures to prevent settlement fails by ensuring that all transaction details are provided to facilitate settlement, as well as further incentivising timely settlement by cash penalty fines and buy-ins.
 CSDs will be required to provide functionality to participants to ensure harmonisation and automation of settlement processes across all European Economic Area markets to improve settlement efficiency.

 EuroCCP has produced the following CSDR Settlement Discipline Framework to inform our clients on a regular basis of both the current and latest updates on the upcoming CSDR initiative.

-The go live date for the SDR has been delayed until 1 February 2021 subject to final approval.
+The go live date for the SDR has been delayed and will now enter into force on 1 February 2022.

-Should you have any questions please do not hesiate to contact a member of the Relationship Management team here.
+Should you have any questions please do not hesitate to contact a member of the Relationship Management team here.